xcart/xcart-docs/_pages/kb_en/payments/paypal/comparison.md

 PayPal Standard is one of the most popular gateways for merchants, as there are no setup fees, termination fees, or merchant accounts needed to get set up – all you need is a [PayPal Business account](https://www.paypal.com/us/webapps/mpp/merchant "PayPal Solutions Overview").
 PayPal Standard is available in [200+ countries](https://www.paypal.com/us/webapps/mpp/country-worldwide "PayPal Solutions Overview"), so almost any merchant can use it.

 Transactions via PayPal Standard are processed on PayPal’s site (not your own), and will allow customers to pay with a PayPal balance or credit card.
-They’ll be sent to PayPal from your checkout screen, and you will be charged the standard PayPal transaction fee for these payments.
+Your customers will be sent to PayPal from your store checkout, and you will be charged the standard PayPal transaction fee for these payments.
 Customers are then directed back to your site after completing the PayPal checkout.
 PayPal also offers volume discounts if you process over $3000 in transactions with PayPal monthly.

-Since checkout is completed on PayPal’s site, you have to rely on PayPal send payment success and failure notifications back to your store for completed orders using something called an Instant Payment Notification (IPN).
+Since checkout is completed on PayPal’s site, you have to rely on PayPal send payment success and failure notifications back to your store for completed orders using Instant Payment Notifications (IPN).
 Using the PayPal IPN can occasionally be unreliable, which can sometimes result in the orders not being completed correctly on your store, which is one of the downsides to PayPal Standard.

 ## PayPal Express Checkout

-PayPal Express Checkout is available in the same countries as PayPal Standard, and you will be charged the same PayPal transaction fee with no setup or termination fees.
+PayPal Express Checkout is available in the same countries as PayPal Standard, and you will be charged the same PayPal transaction fees with no setup or termination fees.
 PayPal Express Checkout is very similar to PayPal Standard with one major difference: the checkout flow.

 PayPal Express Checkout avoids the IPN issues that arise with PayPal Standard.
 Customers will be directed to PayPal from your site, but they don’t complete checkout at PayPal.
 Instead, customers approve a purchase at PayPal, then they are directed back to your site with a token (this token is passed to your site behind-the-scenes).